Table of Contents

 —The insured worker became entitled to disability benefits

 —An application was filed for the stepchild.

 Dependency is receiving at least one-half support from the disabled stepparent.
-Rules regarding what is considered contributions for support are detailed and extensive, but as a general rule, the contribution has to provide for basic needs versus contributions for special activities and the like.
+Rules regarding what is considered a contribution for support are detailed and extensive, but as a general rule, the contribution has to provide for basic needs versus contributions for special activities and the like.

-For a dependent, non-adopted grandchild to be eligible for dependent benefits, the grandchild's parents must either be deceased or disabled in the month that the grandparent becomes entitled to Social Security Disability (SSDI benefits) or Social Security Retirement benefits.
-(Or in the month when the grandparent's period of disability began).
-Also, dependency requirements similar to those for stepchildren must be met for the non-adopted grandchild to qualify.
+For a dependent, non-adopted grandchild to be eligible for dependent benefits, the grandchild’s parents must either be deceased or disabled in the month that the grandparent becomes entitled to Social Security Disability Insurance (SSDI benefits) or Social Security Retirement benefits.
+(Or in the month when the grandparent’s period of disability began).
+Also, dependency requirements similar to those for stepchildren must be met for the non-adopted grandchild to qualify for child support benefits.